 No, I do not suffer from “Easter Bunny Syndrome,” or any other seasonally induced neurosis more serious than an occasional bout of “spring fever.”
 I do, however, bring ten Easter baskets to a thrift store that supports a local shelter for battered women.
 The baskets are distributed to the kids who reside in the shelter with their moms.

 The eleventh basket is for my daughter.
-She is eighteen and well past the “normal” age to be a recipient of an Easter basket, but she is autistic, so ordinary rules don’t apply.
+She is eighteen and she is autistic.
 And though she was raised Jewish, because she has always received an Easter basket and thinks of it as a joyful “rite of spring” (which, in effect, it is) I see no reason to put an end to this happy family tradition.

 I learned to put together a great Easter basket even before my own daughter was born.
 When I first married my Episcopalian husband, two of his sons from a previous marriage spent part of the spring holidays with us.
 The very first year, when the boys were five and six respectively, they both believed unwaveringly in the Easter Bunny.